poroh/ersip/README.md

 ## Approach to design

-What you cannot find ersip:
+What you cannot find in ersip:
   + Supervisors
   + Servers
   + ETS